 Prerequisite: Satisfactory score on placement test.
 Algebraic essentials including basic linear equations and inequalities and their graphs, systems of equations, evaluating radicals, and the quadratic formula.
 Applications to technical fields of study are emphasized.
 Scientific calculator required.
-(270101) Fall only.
+Fall only (270101).